 - Do you like where you live?

-- Open the closet, do you really wear all of the clothes inside?
+- Open the closet: Do you really wear/like all the clothes inside?

-- Think for a moment about your daily routines, do you like what you do for a living?
+- Think for a moment about your daily routines: Do you like what you do for a living?
 The job you do and the people you meet outside and inside work?
+Are they nice people?

 Do you like your life as a whole?

-No one can’t predict the future and there is no point of trying.
+No one can’t predict the future and there is no point in trying.
 It will be only a waste of time.
 Rather, think about a place and a lifestyle you want to live.

 If A is where you are now, B will be your future place.
-Your Dream Land full of unicorns and pink clouds.
+Your “dreamland” full of unicorns and pink clouds sort to say.

 Take a moment to imagine what B will include.
-And more particularly, what type of activities and tasks you want to do when you reach B. I already mentioned some of the questions above but here are some more:
+And more particularly, what type of activities and tasks do you want to do when you reach B. I already mentioned some questions above, but here are some more:

-- What type of work you want to do for a living?
+- What type of work do you want to do for a living?

 - Where do you want to live?